arjunbaidya/QuestionAnswering_a_PDF_using_LangChain/README.md

-# PDF Question-Answering app using LangChain, OpenAI and Streamlit
+# PDF Question-Answering app using LangChain, OpenAI, Pinecone and Streamlit

+Note: Two versions have been created.
+First one uses FAISS for storing embeddings in memory.
+Second one used Pinecone for storing embeddings.

 Upload your own PDF document to the app and ask questions to get answers from the PDF contents.